Best practices for writing cold emails

 Luckily, Mailbutler is here to help!
 There are specific ways you can personalize cold emails without spending too much time on each one.

-This post will go over how exactly you should target and prepare for cold outreach; how you can write great, converting email copy; and how to move forward after you have sent your emails out.
+This post will cover how exactly you should target and prepare for cold outreach; how you can write great, converting email copy; and how to move forward after you have sent your emails out.

 Emailing people who don’t know you is a challenge